ADGEfficiency/dsr-rl/PITCHME.md

 Deep Blue was handcrafted by programmers & chess grandmasters

-AlphaGo *learnt* from human moves & self play
+AlphaGo **learnt** from human moves & self play

-AlphaGo evaluated fewer positions
+AlphaGo **evaluated fewer positions**

--  **width** - policy network select states more intelligently
+- reduce the width using a policy network

--  **depth** - value function evaluate states more precisely
+- reduce the depth using a value function

 ---
 ### Why Go?